mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 ### ![](../static/img/Gameplay.webp) Gameplay Overhauls:
 - Tons of Quality of Life tweaks.
 - Many aspects of the game have been rebalanced from top to bottom courtesy of [Dead Hand](https://www.nexusmods.com/newvegas/mods/94982).
-Tweaking character progression, health, carry weight, loot distribution, item values, and more.
+Tweaking character progression, health, carry weight, loot distribution, item stats, and more.
-- Player character's level is capped at 50, with 2 less skill points per level up and levelling up speed 33% slower.
+- Vanilla level cap of 50 is preserved, but you get 2 less skill points per level, and levelling speed is 33% slower.
-- Perks and traits have been completely overhauled.
+- Perks have been completely overhauled.
 See [PerkOut](https://www.nexusmods.com/newvegas/mods/80309?tab=description) for more info.
 - You can now sprint, with custom animations and sounds.
 Higher Endurance allows you to sprint for longer before getting tired.
 - Your Agility scales your movement speed, including walking, running, and sprinting.
 Every point above 5 AGL increases your speed by 3%, and every point below that decreases it by the same amount.
 - Weapons now have recoil, increasing or decreasing based on your character's stats.
+- The game's economy has been entirely revamped.
+Item values are much more logical and less inflated across the board, repairs are actually affordable, the Barter skill affects buying and selling prices significantly more, casinos are harder, the credit check for getting into the Strip is doubled, and much more.
 - GRA custom weapons are seamlessly merged with their vanilla counterparts, so you don't have to worry about having the correct version to attach mods to.
 - Weapon mods can be found rarely on NPC's weapons.
 - Weapon requirements actually matter now and will have a much greater impact on their handling.